Lawyer’s ethics: “I told my lawyer that I’m guilty.”

 Criminal lawyers are often asked ‘What do you do if your client tells you that they’re guilty.’
 There seems to be a general misconception by those not usually involved in the criminal justice system that this poses some kind of ethical dilemma for a criminal lawyer.
 That is not usually the case.

 Lawyers are bound by strict rules of ethics.
-While your criminal lawyer can continue to represent you if you tell them that you are guilty of the offence, you must be aware that your admission will then dictate how your lawyer can assist you.
+While your criminal lawyer can continue to represent you if you tell them that you are guilty of the offence, you must be aware that your admission of guilt will then dictate how your lawyer can assist you.

 Your lawyer can continue to act on your behalf.